Home

 - Fitting with unified fit model:

-- Levels: Determine the number of structural levels.
+- Structural Levels: Determine the number of structural levels.

-- Estimate slopes: Estimate the slopes (power1, power2,...), e.g by fitting a power law to each region.
+- Slopes: Estimate the slopes (power1, power2,...), e.g by fitting a power law to each region.

-- Estimate radius of gyration: Radii of gyration can be determined (e.g. as done in Part I).
+- Radii of gyration: Radii of gyration can be determined (e.g. as done in Part I).

-- Estimate background: Provide a good estimate of the constant background level.
+- Background: Provide a good estimate of the constant background level.

-- Estimate B's: Adjust B's, one at a time until the model is close to the data.
+- Scaling parameters for slopes (B): Adjust Bs one at a time until the model is close to the data.

-- Note 1: If you do not see a flat region followed by a change in slope, the largest dimension is not resolved.
-You may still use the unified model, but cannot determine the $R_g$ for the first structural level (largest dimension), but may still determine its dimensionality from the slope.
+- Note: If you do not see a flat region followed by a change in slope, the largest dimension is not resolved.
+You may still use the unified model, but it is not possible to determine $R_g$ for the first structural level (largest dimension), although it might still be possible to determine its dimensionality from the slope.

 For more complex samples, the $\chi^2$ may be relatively high, as the model is approximate and only describes overall structural features (no shape, only size and dimensionality).